Alfonso Lugo

-Alfonso Lugo Orozco (Morelia, Michoacán, September 16, 1978) is a Mexican singer, musician, record producer, broadcaster and composer.
+Alfonso Lugo Orozco (born in Morelia, Michoacán on September 16, 1978) is a Mexican singer, musician, record producer, broadcaster and composer.
 During his career he has won several awards for his work as a broadcaster and producer, including the Bronze Lion at the Cannes Lions International Festival of Creativity, the Gold Medal at the Círculo Creativo Awards and the Grand Prize at the Sovas Voice Arts Awards, in which he has also received 14 nominations.

 Biography

 Early life and education

 Lugo was born in Morelia in 1978.
 From a very early age he became interested in music, learning to play the guitar as a child.
 He began his career in radio in the mid-1990s, producing several programs in his hometown while attending university.
 He later moved to São Paulo, Brazil to study marketing.
 Later, he studied music production in the United States and in his native country.

 Career

 As producer and broadcaster

 After performing as a singer and musician in the bands Azul Profundo and Dislexia in the 1990s, in the mid-2000s he became professionally involved with Televisa Radio and in 2007 produced La hora nacional with Susana Moscatel, a weekly radio program sponsored by the Government of Mexico with cultural content.
 That same year he produced and served as audio engineer in the short film Las cartas de Jimena by filmmaker Armond Cohen.

 Between 2008 and 2015 he was linked to Durazno 64 Audio, a Mexican music production company that worked with brands such as Levi Strauss & Co, McAfee, Garnier, Nestlé, Telmex and PepsiCo.
 In 2012 he founded Pulpo Escafandra, a company in charge of producing audiovisual content in video, CGI and animation.
 Three years later he became a founding partner of the music production studio Pulp Music Co, with which he has produced campaigns for companies such as MetroPCS and AT&T.

 He has worked as a music producer in commercials for television, film and radio, and has been the institutional voice for various companies such as Burger King, Mercedes-Benz, Banamex, Instituto Tecnológico de Monterrey, Mexican Red Cross and Bacardí.
 He has also participated as a voice coach in various international events.